Center for Study of Science, Technology and Policy: History

 CSTEP was founded in 2005 by Dr V. S. R. Arunachalam, former Scientific Advisor to India's Defence Minister (1982-1992) and former head of DRDO, along with Professor P Rama Rao.
-Dr Anshu Bharadwaj, a former IAS officer, was the first Executive Director from 2009-2020 before being succeeded by Dr Jai Asundi.
+Dr Anshu Bharadwaj, a former IAS officer, was the first executive director from 2009 to 2020 before being succeeded by Dr Jai Asundi.

 In 2008, CSTEP received its first grant from Shri Sivasubramaniya Nadar Educational and Charitable Trust to conduct studies in energy.
-In 2018 the organization set up the Centre for Air Pollution Studies (CAPS) and launched the Artificial Intelligence & Digital Labs.
+In 2018 the organization created the Centre for Air Pollution Studies (CAPS) and launched the Artificial Intelligence & Digital Labs.

 Staff

 In 2022, CSTEP employed 126 people in fields such as science and engineering, policy, economics, IT, management, and communication.
-As of 2022 its chairman is its founder Dr. Arunachalam and its Executive Director is Dr. Jai Asundi (2020 onwards).
+As of 2022 its chairman was its founder Dr. Arunachalam and its executive director is Dr. Jai Asundi (2020 onwards).

 Location

 CSTEP was founded in Arunachalam's residence in Bengaluru and later worked out of the CAIR (DRDO) office on Infantry Road, Bengaluru.
 As of 2022, CSTEP operates out of two locations, with one office in Bengaluru and another in Noida.